 Introduction

 The recovery movement has received renewed and international interest over the last decades, which has been catalyzed by mental health reforms and service user movements since the 1970s, challenging the oppressive dynamics of narrow-minded biomedical systems of care (Berridge, 2012; El-Guebaly, 2012; Pilgrim, 2008; Slade, Amering, & Oades, 2008).
-Key to this movement was a shift from a focus on clinical outcomes (clinical recovery, i.e. absence or reduction of symptoms) through acute interventions, to the recognition of personal recovery taking into account individuals’ contexts, wishes, and strengths.
-Parallel to this evolution in mental health care, recovery is increasingly applied as an overarching concept and a new paradigm in alcohol and drug policies and treatment responses (Anthony, 1993; Braslow, 2013; Laudet & White, 2010; Roberts & Boardman, 2013).
-(Davidson & White, 2007)Although consensus on the precise definition of addiction recovery is missing (Witkiewitz, Montes, Schwebel, & Tucker, 2020), it is generally considered as a unique, multi-dimensional, relational, and dynamic process of change and improved wellbeing in different life domains (Ashford et al., 2019; Martinelli et al., 2020; White, 2007).
-Consequently, abstinence cannot be regarded as a prerequisite for addiction recovery, as opposed to traditional recovery definitions that have nominated sobriety as a core recovery indicator (Laudet & White, 2010; Witkiewitz & Tucker, 2020).
-(Betty Ford Institute Consensus Panel, 2007)Available recovery research distinguishes between at least four types of recovery, emphasizing different dimensions that are deemed important to be ‘in recovery’: clinical, functional, social, and personal recovery (Best, Bird, & Hunton, 2015; Leamy, Bird, Le Boutillier, Williams, & Slade, 2011; Roberts & Boardman, 2013; Slade et al., 2008; van der Stel, 2012).
+Key to this movement was a shift from a focus on improved clinical outcomes (clinical recovery, i.e. absence or reduction of symptoms) as the ultimate goal of treatment, to a more holistic understanding of recovery that recognizes its process-based character and personal recovery, taking into account individuals’ contexts, wishes, and strengths.
+Parallel to this evolution in mental health care, recovery is increasingly applied as an overarching concept and a new paradigm in alcohol and drug policies and treatment responses (Anthony, 1993; Braslow, 2013; Laudet & White, 2010; Roberts & Boardman, 2013), with mental health and addiction recovery sharing parallel histories and common principles (Davidson & White, 2007).
+Although consensus on the precise definition of addiction recovery is missing (Witkiewitz, Montes, Schwebel, & Tucker, 2020), it is generally considered as a unique, multi-dimensional, relational, and dynamic process of change and improved wellbeing in different life domains (Ashford et al., 2019; Martinelli et al., 2020; White, 2007).
+Consequently, abstinence cannot be regarded as synonymous with addiction recovery, as opposed to traditional recovery definitions that have nominated sobriety as a core recovery indicator (Laudet & White, 2010; Witkiewitz & Tucker, 2020).
+The Betty Ford Institute, for example, sets priority for sobriety as the starting point of recovery (Betty Ford Institute Consensus Panel, 2007).
+Abstinence can indeed be a potential or chosen route to recovery for some, but recovery includes multiple pathways and can take various forms.
+According to a holistic recovery definition, other dimensions of recovery need to be considered besides clinical recovery: functional, social, societal, and personal recovery (Best, Bird, & Hunton, 2015; Leamy, Bird, Le Boutillier, Williams, & Slade, 2011; Roberts & Boardman, 2013; Slade et al., 2008; van der Stel, 2012).
+Rather than searching for a straight-forward definition, in this paper, we refer to the holistic concept of addiction recovery that underscores its idiosyncratic character.

 The emergence of addiction recovery is not only gaining ground in research, but it is also increasingly central to drug and addiction policies globally (Lancaster, Duke, & Ritter, 2015; Vanderplasschen & Vander Laenen, 2017).
 Especially in the Anglophone world, the recovery movement is well established and its principles have become the cornerstones for national drug policies (HM Government, 2017; Laudet & Best, 2015; Roberts & Boardman, 2013; SAMHSA, 2012; The Scottish Government, 2018).
 For example, in the United States, policies were designed and linked to specific funding mechanisms to foster recovery-oriented systems of care (ROSC), providing an environment that facilitates recovery and a continuum of support options (Sheedy & Whitter, 2013; White, 2008).
 As a consequence of increasing drug problems and poor treatment outcomes, the recovery framework equally influenced policy and practice in the United Kingdom in the mid-2000s.
 These recovery-oriented policy initiatives have reinforced peer-led and informal community-based services, as an alternative to professional support (Humphreys & Lembke, 2013).